• Disease Overview

 Treatment

 There is no cure for Glut1DS.
-The disorder is treated with the ketogenic diet, which may prevent seizure activity in many individuals with Glut1DS.
+The disorder is treated with a ketogenic diet, which may prevent seizure activity in many individuals with Glut1DS.
 The response of seizure activity to the ketogenic diet is often prompt and dramatic.
-It is recommended that the ketogenic diet be started as early as possible and be continued at least until adolescence.
+It is recommended that the ketogenic diet be started as early as possible and be continued at least until late adolescence.
 Compliance becomes a bigger problem as children grow and become more independent.
 However, the ketogenic diet seems to help individuals of all ages.

 The ketogenic diet is a high-fat, low-carbohydrate diet that causes the body to burn fat for energy instead of sugar (glucose).
 The ketogenic diet requires strict adherence to relatively rigid principles.
 Individuals who are on the ketogenic diet should be regularly monitored by their physicians, a dietician and a nutritionist because of the need to strictly adhere to the diet’s guidelines and the potential risk of side effects.
 Affected individuals on the diet will require supplemental treatment with vitamins, minerals and trace elements.
 Although the ketogenic diet is effective in treating seizures, it is less effective in treating cognitive impairment or behavioral issues.
 However, there are anecdotal reports that the ketogenic diet frequently leads to subjective improvement of cognition, mental alertness and endurance.
-But, clinical studies with standard neurocognitive tests have not been performed regarding the effect of the ketogenic diet on cognition in individuals with Glut1DS.
+But clinical studies with standard neurocognitive tests have not been performed regarding the effect of the ketogenic diet on cognition in individuals with Glut1DS.

-The ketogenic diet is also effective in reducing the severity of movement disorders associated with the classical form of Glut1DS in approximately half of cases.
+The ketogenic diet is also effective in reducing the severity of movement disorders associated with the classical form of Glut1DS in approximately half of patients.
 It is even more effective in treating movement disorders in individuals with non-classical forms of Glut1DS.

 Thioctic acid, also known as alpha-lipoic acid, is a naturally occurring compound that is made in small amounts by the human body.
 Thioctic acid is believed to help glucose transport in the body and has been used as a supplement for some individuals with Glut1DS.